stoplightio/docs/articles/editor/working-with-files.md

 ![](../../assets/gifs/fileexplorer.gif)

-As part of our effort to make the Stoplight platform more flexible and familiar we added a file explorer to Stoplight NEXT.
+As part of our effort to make the Stoplight platform more flexible and familiar we added a file explorer to Stoplight Next.
 You can now see all your files sorted by filetype in one central location within Projects.
 File types include:

 * .hub (Hub/Docs Files)
 * .oas2 (Modeling Files)